 With its amazing white cliffs, rock formations, insanely clear and blue water, archways, and caves, this is a place you have to see with your own eyes.

 You can’t get here by your own transportation overland, but only by boat.
-So we recommend either going on a Milos boat tour or rent your own boat.
+So we recommend either going on a Milos boat tour or renting your own boat.
+We visited Kleftiko beach with Armi Sea Excursions and had an amazing time.

 Also, bring snorkeling gear!
 Or make sure to book a tour that includes snorkeling gear, as it’s an amazing place to see the underwater world.
 Swim through the caves and archways while enjoying the clear water full of fish.